Presidentsu/un-swg-project/README.md

 * No server‑side storage; all detection and logging run in the browser.
 * Keep test targets to safe resources; this tool is intended for policy validation only.
-* For precise, Zscaler‑style signals, consider hosting canary assets with permissive CORS and stable MIME types.
+* For precise tests, consider hosting canary assets with permissive CORS and stable MIME types.

 ---

-## License

-MIT (or replace with your organization’s preferred license).